Judith Fetterley: Early life and family

 Judith Fetterley was born in New York City, New York, although she was raised in Toronto, Ontario, Canada for several years.
 Her family moved to Franklin, Indiana when she was ten.
 She studied in public schools, then earned her B.A. degree at Swarthmore College.
-She did graduate work at Indiana University, where she earned her Ph.D. in English in 1969.
+She did graduate work at Indiana University Bloomington, where she earned her Ph.D. in English in 1969.

 Career

 Fetterley began her academic career at the University of Pennsylvania, where she taught from 1967 to 1973.
-She moved to the State University of New York at Albany, New York in 1973 where she taught English and women's studies.
+She moved to the State University of New York at Albany in 1973 where she taught English and women's studies.
 She left the University at Albany in 2004, having earned the rank of Distinguished Teaching Professor.

 Fetterley helped formulate the concept of resistant reading in her 1978 book, The Resisting Reader: A Feminist Approach to American Fiction.
 In addition, she led a reappraisal of women's literature of the 19th century and the American canon.
 She pointed out that American literature had been defined as about men and by men, thus excluding half of the world: women's experience and perspective.

 In a series of analyses of works by Faulkner, Fitzgerald, Hawthorne, Hemingway, Irving, James, and Mailer, Fetterly in The Resisting Reader places readerly experience at the forefront and argues that American literature—both past and present—has "immasculated" women readers by compelling them to identify with a so-called universal maleness.
-This immasculation “burns away” [sic] “the merely personal, the purely subjective” and therefore creates in woman readers a “confusion of consciousness” (xi) in which they cannot read as themselves.
+This immasculation “burns away” [sic] "the merely personal, the purely subjective" and therefore creates in woman readers a "confusion of consciousness" (xi) in which they cannot read as themselves.
 Citing John Keats’s complaint that poetry exerts a “palpable design” upon readers, Fetterley writes that American literature does something far more insidious: its designs are "impalpable," so women readers fail to recognize its effects (xi).
-Calling on women readers to intervene, to resist this hailing, Fetterley calls feminist criticism a political act to “to make available to consciousness that which has been left largely unconscious” (xii) and to “change [sic] the consciousness of those who read and their relation to what they read” (vii).
+Calling on women readers to intervene, to resist this hailing, Fetterley calls feminist criticism a political act to “to make available to consciousness that which has been left largely unconscious” (xii) and to "change [sic] the consciousness of those who read and their relation to what they read" (vii).